 Emerson Lake Campground route as done by Bob Burd.
 See Bob's trip report and map HERE.
 Eagle Mtn was Bob's last California county highpoint.
-Congratulations Bob on a
+Congratulations Bob on a great California effort.

 A tiny campground of 4 sites that will accomodate either tents or RV's up to 16 feet in length.
 Picnic tables and fire grills are provided as is a vault type of toilet.
 No water.
 It is on the eastern side of the Warner Wilderness area and is accessed from the town of Eagleville.
 No fee noted for camping there at this time.
 From Eagleville, go south on county road 1 for one mile and turn right (west) onto county road 40 and drive 3 miles to the campground.
 The access rod is steep and can be very slick in wet weather.
 Trailers are not recommended.

 A small 5 site campground (tents or RV's up to 20 feet in length)